 Primary Drive Ratio field in the GC accordingly.

 box is the only gearing part that can change its ratio very easily and

-that is by you changing the gear while you drive.
+that is by you changing gear while you drive.
 Normally a gear box is

-dedicated for an engine or bike so you do not have to change gear ratio
+dedicated for an engine or bike so you do not have to modify gear ratio

 in the gearbox itself.
 But sometimes the stock gears are not suited for